daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-07-31-F1F2-project-data-analysis-Hawaii-2023.md

 $Group                    diff          lwr           upr     p adjF1-WT-F1-NB -0.002383062 -0.010179240  0.0054131151 0.8553014F2-NB-F1-NB -0.009310296 -0.017173395 -0.0014471977 0.0133997F2-WT-F1-NB  0.001840431 -0.005955747  0.0096366084 0.9267442F2-NB-F1-WT -0.006927234 -0.014790333  0.0009358648 0.1046285F2-WT-F1-WT  0.004223493 -0.003572684  0.0120196708 0.4935361F2-WT-F2-NB  0.011150727  0.003287628  0.0190138261 0.0019109
 ```

 Light enhanced respiration is different by larval group.
 From the plot we can see that F2 NB had the lowest LER.
 LER in F2 NB was lower than F1 NB and F2 WT.
 There is no effect of temperature on LER.
-This could indicate that F2 NB corals have lower energy demand to survive in the same conditions as other groups (AKA energy savings).
+This could indicate that F2 NB corals have lower energy demand to survive in the same conditions as other groups.
 We will look at other metrics to interpret this difference.

 Next I analyzed Rd (dark respiration):